ethstorage/qrobot/README.md

 Now the minted composable NFT is accessible by its unique token ID following [EIP-4804](https://eips.ethereum.org/EIPS/eip-4804) standard.
 Simply put, this standard translates URI to contract read such that Web3 content can be accessed easily, such as from a browser's address bar.

-When you request the URI, the NFT contract is located and the `compose` method will retrieve the seed by token ID and cut it into a series of file indexes presenting the NFT's unique rarities.
+When you request the URI, the NFT contract is located and the `compose` method will retrieve the seed by token ID and cut it into a series of metadata indexes presenting the NFT's traits.
 The output is an SVG string concatenating a selection of grouped png files read by Web3Q.

 ```javascript
 uint256 composeId = tokenIdIndex[tokenId];